 In this experiment the technique is applied to the study of the anomalous paramagnetism of iron(III) N,N-dialkyldithiocarbamates.
-These complexes are anomalous in that their behaviour is neither "high spin" nor "low spin".
-Depending on the nature of the alkyl substituents on the ligand, the value of the magnetic moments can be pure low spin, pure high spin, or intermediate between these values.
+These complexes are anomalous in that their behaviour is neither "high spin" nor "low spin". ^{3,4} Depending on the nature of the alkyl substituents on the ligand, the value of the magnetic moments can be pure low spin, pure high spin, or intermediate between these values.

-The explanation is that the ligand field energies for these complexes lie close to the crossover between the high-spin, weak field (ground state configuration, $(t{2g}{}^3e{g}{}^2)$ and low-spin strong-field $(t{2g}{}^5)$ states.
+The explanation is that the ligand field energies for these complexes lie close to the crossover between the high-spin, weak field ground state configuration, $(t{2g}^{3}e{g}^{2})$ and low-spin strong-field (t{2g}^{5}) states.
 Thus the spin pairing energy for these complexes must be close to the ligand field strength.
 The high-spin configuration has 5 unpaired electrons and the low-spin configuration has one unpaired electron.
-For Fe(S2CNR2)3 complexes, the low-spin case occurs for R = isopropyl, and isobutyl, and high spin for 2R = pyrrolidyl.
+For $Fe(S{2}CNR{2}){3}$ complexes, the low-spin case occurs for R = isopropyl, and isobutyl, and high spin for 2R = pyrrolidyl.
 Intermediate magnetic moments are observed for R = methyl, ethyl, benzyl.
 A spin equilibrium is suggested for these complexes.
+3,4

 The iron dithiocarbamates also have the advantage of being easy to prepare and purify and of having good solubility in solvents such as chloroform.
-As paramagnetic shift, $\Delta f$ , in eq.
+As paramagnetic shift, Δf , in eq.
 1 depends on concentration, it is an advantage to have as high a concentration as possible for accurate measurement of the shift.
-Make sure that you carry out all of the measurements for the spectroscopic part of the experiment as carefully as possible.
-For these complexes, shifts of 5-40 Hz are observed for 0.02 g/cm chloroform solutions.
+For these complexes, shifts of 5-40 Hz are observed for 0.02 g/cm3 chloroform solutions.